uts-isf/CEREI/README.md

 - The [app](https://github.com/uts-isf/CEREI/tree/main/app) folder: It contains the executable file and the associated folders for the current version.
 - The [blank_templates](https://github.com/uts-isf/CEREI/tree/main/blank_templates) folder: It contains blank templates of the seven input files, allowing users to customize the simulation according to their specific needs by populating with their own data.
 For more information how to fill them up, see [Documentation](#documentation).
 - The [sample_data](https://github.com/uts-isf/CEREI/tree/main/sample_data) folder: It contains a set of sub-folders containing input files specifically tailored for 15 different case study scenarios.
 These input files are carefully crafted from real-world data and represent various scenarios, each representing a unique use case.
+- The [supporting_docs](https://github.com/uts-isf/CEREI/tree/main/supporting_docs) folder: It contains a set of sub-folders containing the images of the tool, help file and general contribution guidelines.

 ## Building CEREI from source code
 Building CEREI from source code requires technical knowledge of developing java applications.
 The following describes the method used to build the version on the tool on the repository, although other methods can be used.